Digital Media (Cambridge Technical)

 This will lead to an OCR Level 3 Cambridge Technical Certificate in Digital Media qualification equivalent to an AS level.

-In Year 13 you will a further three units, one mandatory and two optional.
+In Year 13 you will take a further three units, one mandatory and two optional.
 You will study the following mandatory unit:

 - Pre-production and planning – mandatory